My blog posts likely contain affiliate links, including for the Amazon Associates program.

-Though my family lived in Colorado for 10 years, I never called it home.
-Instead, I visited several times a year, and had the chance to explore the state with my local family.
+Though my family lived in Colorado for 10 years, I never personally called it “home.”
+Instead, I visited several times each year, and had the chance to explore the state with my family.
 Mr. V and I also took our honeymoon road trip through Colorado in the summer of 2020, and visited several of these parks.
 Together, all of that experience inspired me to put together an itinerary where you could visit all of Colorado’s national parks on a single road trip.

 Before jumping into the day-by-day itinerary for this Colorado national park road trip, I wanted to give a quick overview.
 As you can see from the above map (which I built with Roadtrippers Plus; you can get $5 off Plus by clicking this link and using code BTR5QTP), this road trip will take you across most of the state!

 Here are some other tips to help you plan this road trip:

 - This road trip only works in the summer, between May and September.
 From October through April (depending on the park), several of the park roads are partially or completely closed.
 You won’t be able to do any of the cool stuff I recommend!